 Finally, in the Mystery of the Eucharist, the Christian becomes intimately united with the very life of God, 0 receiving the Body and Blood of our Lord Jesus Christ as spiritual nourishment, in accordance with the words of Our Lord: "He who eats my flesh and drinks my blood has life everlasting" (John 6:54).

 In the Mystery of Crowning, a man and woman are united in holy matrimony, forming a new "domestic church", for their mutual support and for the building up of the Kingdom.
-The crowns which are worn during the wedding service symbolize the authority and honor they have as a married couple.
+The crowns that are worn during the wedding service symbolize the authority and honor they have as a married couple.

 In the Mystery of Priesthood, a man is set aside for service to the Church as a bishop, priest, or deacon.
 The mysteries of Crowning and Priesthood are sometimes called the mysteries of vocation (meaning the calling to a particular mode of Christian life).

 The cleansing of sins which accompanies Baptism can only be received once.
 For sins committed after baptism, the Christian turns to the Mystery of Penance, by which, through the ministry of the Church, Christ provides counsel, healing, and forgiveness of sins.

 For those suffering from physical or emotional illness, or for those in danger of death, the Mystery of Anointing of the Sick was instituted to provide healing, forgiveness, and comfort.